cardano-scaling/hydra/security/RFP.md

 * identification of network attack that would lead to a denial of service for the hydra node
 * identification of network attack that would invalidate one of the security properties of the Coordinated Hydra Head V1 specification.

-TODO: should we explicitly state that we are not interested in network denial of service attack?
-In the assumptions, should we consider only that locally submitted transaction will end up reaching the cardano network or should we enforce stronger network propoerties?
-For instance, if a node totally loose its network connection, is it OK?
-For how long is it OK?
+Generic denial of service attack against the node itself is out of scope of this audit.
+One should only focus on specific hydra network layer attacks that could generate a Denial of Service because of an issue in the hydra-node itself.

 ### Hydra Head protocol implementation faithfully reflects the head state through the API